FiXato/openMSX-builder/README.markdown

 openMSX-Builder is used for building the latest SVN checkouts of [openMSX][1] and [openMSX-Debugger][2] from [their sourceforge repository][3].
 It also supports publishing the created builds to an external location via [scp][4].
 The original setup publishes to [FiXato's openMSX page][5].
 Successfully published builds can also be announced via Twitter. [@openmsx_builder][6] is the official Twitter home for openMSX-Builder.
+## Discontinuation notice
+This project is no longer in use as I haven't been the one who provides the macOS builds of openMSX.

 ## Installation Guidelines
 ******************************************************************************